We are thrilled to be sharing the exquisite joy of dancing!

 Ancel Montinelli, Director, is a wheelchair sports athlete and dancer.
 Ancel is well known as a leader in the field of advocacy for Latinos with disabilities in the United States and in Latin America.
 He has worked with national agencies and the governments of Ecuador, Costa Rica and Panama to create programs and policies to improve the lives of people with disabilities.
 This includes introducing adapted dance to Costa Rica by organizing workshops and performances by Dance>Detour.
 Ancel’s work in the disability field has included collaboration on: many research projects related to minorities with disabilities; a self help guide and community needs assessment; an instrument to measure the accessibility of fitness and recreation environments; and projects related to employment.
 He is a founding member of the ReinventAbility Board of Directors.

 Ginger Lane, Director, is an award winning dancer and choreographer.
 Lane was named one of the “100 Women Making a Difference” in Today's Chicago Woman, appeared in WTTW's award winning film Dance From The Heart, received a 3Arts Award, a UIC fellowship, and was honored to be Grand Marshall of the 2019 Chicago Disability Pride Parade.
 She served on the Board of Directors of the Robnald McDonald House Charities, Rehabilitation Institute of Chicago, and as Arts & Culture Project Coordinator for Access Living.
 As a member of Dance>Detour, and founding member of the Disability Arts Culture Consortium, she collaborated with disabled artists to present 2 arts festivals in Chicago.
-Lane is a member of MOMENTA Dance Company and has been on the faculty of their integrated workshops since it's inception.
-In 2008 she conceived and produced the first Counter Balance: the Power of Integrated Dance, which recently completed its 9th annual showing to critical acclaim.
+Lane was a member of MOMENTA Dance Company and served on the faculty of their integrated workshops since it's inception.
+In 2008 she conceived and produced the first Counter Balance: the Power of Integrated Dance, which recently completed its 11th annual showing.
 Lane currently serves on the Cultural Advisory Council for the City of Chicago.

 Jonathan St. Clair, Instructor (pictured right) is an experienced Hip-Hop, Break Dance, and Beat Box performer and instructor.
 He joined ReinventAbility this year as Co-Leader of our new adaptive hip-hop project..